In a previous post I discuss how I outsourced my cooking for $60 a week. In this article, I discuss my experiences with a virtual assistant.

 - No assistants: The biggest benefit of having neither is simplicity.
 There is overhead in providing assistants enough details so that they can complete a task without your intervention, as well as reviewing their work.

 - Single virtual assistant: A single assistant provides you with a consistent, loyal workforce you can depend on, such as in my case.
 The downside here is if your assistant is sick/unavailable, that’s too bad – unless you have a backup assistant, you likely are going to be without help until they are back to 100%.
 Over time, they will become more skilled to your specific needs and likely not need any retraining.

 - Virtual assistant team: I think the biggest benefits of the team approach vs a single assistant are 1) the quick turnaround, 2) the multiple aides working on multiple tasks at a time and.
 The biggest downside is you may have to get a service, which will add overhead costs or you need to vet more people individually.
 I cover this in more detail in The Outsource Solution

 - No extra tasks, I can handle everything and/or I don’t like delegating: Don’t hire anybody.

-- Varied, occasional tasks that can be very urgent and require a timely response – for this situation specifically, you might consider a service like TimeSvr with a team of round the clock assistants, or a local virtual (or even real life!) assistant.
+- Varied, occasional tasks that can be very urgent and require a timely response – for this situation specifically, you might consider a team of round the clock assistants, or a local virtual (or even real life!) assistant.